 - Cuff and sleeve pattern

-- Sweatshirting*, French Terry*, Cotton Spandex*, or ribbing* (I love matching my ribbing with my fabric.)
+- Sweatshirting*, French Terry*, Cotton Spandex*, or ribbing* (learn how to sew french terry fabric.)

 - Tips for sewing knit fabric